JetBrains/kotlin-multiplatform-dev-docs/topics/fleet.md

 ### Debugging

-One more example of cross language functionality is debugging.
+One more example of cross-language functionality is debugging.
 The Fleet debugger can automatically step between Swift and Kotlin code.

 1. In the `ContentView.swift` file, set a breakpoint on the return expression of the  `sumArray()` function on line 17.